-- 2. The purpose of this MoU is to establish a formal basis for co-operation, including the exchange of information and investigative assistance, to facilitate timely and effective (and in the case of the PRA and the Bank of England ("the Bank"), judgement-based) supervision, identify risks to the financial system and, where necessary, to address emergency/crisis situations, especially in instances where emergency/crisis situations involve firms with cross-border operations in Republic of Korea or the United Kingdom. - 3.
-This MoU does not modify or supersede any laws or regulatory requirements in force in, or applying to, Republic of Korea or the United Kingdom.
+2. The purpose of this MoU is to establish a formal basis for co-operation, including the exchange of information and investigative assistance, to facilitate timely and effective (and in the case of the PRA, judgement-based) supervision, identify risks to the financial system and, where necessary, to address emergency/crisis situations), especially in instances where emergency/crisis situations involve firms with cross-border operations in the DIFC or the United Kingdom.

+- 3. This MoU does not modify or supersede any laws or regulatory requirements in force in, or applying to, the DIFC or the United Kingdom.
 This MoU sets forth a statement of intent and accordingly does not create for either Authority any legally enforceable rights or obligations.
 This MoU does not affect any arrangements under other MoUs. - 4.
 The Authorities acknowledge that they may provide information under this MoU only if permitted or not prevented under applicable laws, regulations and requirements.